osmandapp/web/main/docs/user/navigation/auto-car.md

 Android Auto and CarPlay are [paid features](../purchases/index.md) of the OsmAnd app.
 :::

-OsmAnd is available for *Android Auto* and *CarPlay* functions in your vehicle.
-You can connect your Android or iPhone device to the vehicle's multimedia system screen and use OsmAnd to navigate.
+OsmAnd is available for [*Android Auto*](https://www.android.com/auto) and [*CarPlay*](https://www.apple.com/ios/carplay/) functions in your vehicle.
+You can connect your Android or iOS device to the vehicle's multimedia system screen and use OsmAnd to navigate.

 <Tabs groupId="operating-systems">